Education in Germany: Secondary school forms

 Germany's secondary education is separated into two parts, lower and upper.
 Germany's Lower-secondary education provides individuals with "basic general education", and gets them ready to enter upper-secondary education, which in turn usually allows vocational training.
 It's common to find mistranslations that say that this education is professional, while it is more accurately described as vocational.
 The German secondary education is then partitioned into five subtypes of schools: Gymnasium, Realschule, Hauptschule, Gesamtschule and Sonderschule.

-One, the Gymnasium, is designed to prepare pupils for higher education and finishes with the final examination, Abitur, after grade 12 or 13.
+One, the Gymnasium, is designed to prepare pupils for higher education and finishes with the final examination, Abitur, after the 12th or 13th year.
 From 2005 to 2018 a school reform known as G8 provided the Abitur in 8 school years.
 The reform failed due to high demands on learning levels for the children and were turned to G9 in 2019.
 Only a few Gymnasiums stay with the G8 model.
-Children usually attend Gymnasium from 10 to 18 years.
+Children usually attend Gymnasium from 10 to 18 years of age.

-The Realschule has a range of emphasis for intermediate pupils and finishes with the final examination Mittlere Reife, after grade 10; the Hauptschule prepares pupils for vocational education and finishes with the final examination Hauptschulabschluss, after grade 9 and the Realschulabschluss after grade 10.
-There are two types of grade 10: one is the higher level called type 10b and the lower level is called type 10a; only the higher-level type 10b can lead to the Realschule and this finishes with the final examination Mittlere Reife after grade 10b.
+The Realschule has a range of emphasis for intermediate pupils and finishes with the final examination Mittlere Reife, after year 10; the Hauptschule prepares pupils for vocational education and finishes with the final examination Hauptschulabschluss, after year 9 and the Realschulabschluss after year 10.
+There are two types of year 10: one is the higher level called type 10b and the lower level is called type 10a; only the higher-level type 10b can lead to the Realschule and this finishes with the final examination Mittlere Reife after type 10b.
 This new path of achieving the Realschulabschluss at a vocationally oriented secondary school was changed by the statutory school regulations in 1981—with a one-year qualifying period.
 During the one-year qualifying period of the change to the new regulations, pupils could continue with class 10 to fulfil the statutory period of education.
 After 1982, the new path was compulsory, as explained above.